-The hazy purple blue, flower-laden branches of jacarandas are so much part of November that many people think the trees must be native.
+The hazy purple-blue, flower-laden branches of jacarandas are so much part of November in Sydney that many people think the trees must be native.
 They’re not, but they have been growing in Australia for more than 150 years.

 Jacarandas (Jacaranda mimosifolia) are native to parts of Central and South America including Brazil and thrive across southern Australia where they are grown as street trees, in parks and as a spreading shade tree in large gardens.